I’m Tina Liebling, and I work for you.

 Many of Tina’s House committee assignments have been in the health and human services area, but she has also served on Taxes, Civil Law, Public Safety, and Ways and Means.
 She chaired the House’s Health and Human Services (HHS) Policy Committee from 2013-15.
 More recently she has been the DFL health care lead on the HHS Finance Committee (2015-17) and on the HHS Reform Committee (2017-).
 She is recognized by many observers for her expertise in the complicated areas of healthcare and human services.

 Tina belongs to and supports many local organizations, such as the NAACP, the Boys and Girls Club, and the United Way.
-She serves on the Board of Directors of Zumbro Valley Health Center.
+She served on the Board of Directors of Zumbro Valley Health Center.
 Her three children graduated from Rochester Public Schools and from college.
 Her older son now practices law in Rochester.
 Tina and Mark were recently blessed with their first grandchild.

 Tina has built a life advocating for Minnesotans who need opportunities to get ahead.
 She stands up to anyone who plays politics with Minnesota’s future.